connormurphy798/Flexle.jl/docs/principle.md

 its levels); in this case, `s.sum = 9.8`.

-Given a vector $W$ of $n$ weights, initializing a `FlexleSampler` takes $Θ(n + \log(\frac{\max(W^+)}{\min(W^+)})$ time; the second term—the $\log$ of the dynamic range of the weights—gives the time to create the levels, and the first gives the time to populate them.
+Given a vector $W$ of $n$ weights, initializing a `FlexleSampler` takes $Θ(n + \log(\frac{\max(W^+)}{\min(W^+)})$ time.
+The second term—the $\log$ of the dynamic range of the weights—gives the time to create the levels, and the first gives the time to populate them.
 While the the number of weights and the
-$\log$ of their dynamic range are not formally related, for common distributions the former tends to rapidly outpace the later as $n$ grows large, making `FlexleSampler` initialization generally linear in the number of weights.
+$\log$ of their dynamic range are not formally related, for common distributions the former tends to rapidly outpace the later as $n$ grows large, making `FlexleSampler` initialization generally linear in the number of weights for large weights vectors.

 ## Sampling algorithm